 Scripted by Orville H. Hampton (THE ALLIGATOR PEOPLE and THE UNDERWATER CITY) and director Nathan Juran, the Edward Small production has been handed down to posterity in two distinct versions; the first, the original theatrical release, and the second, a belatedly reconfigured version that turned the exciting adventure into a musical.
 Though it is the harder of the two versions to see today, the musical edition actually replaced the original in circulation for many years, and represented the film in its first appearances on cable television.

-The film's troubles began when critics accused the film of being a carbon copy of Ray Harryhausen and his producer Charles H. Schneer's Dynamation success, THE 7TH VOYAGE OF SINBAD, released by Columbia Pictures in 1958.
+The film's troubles began when critics accused the film of being a carbon copy of Ray Harryhausen and Charles H. Schneer's Dynamation success, THE 7TH VOYAGE OF SINBAD, released by Columbia Pictures in 1958.
 The charge was impossible to deny: JACK not only starred SINBAD principals Kerwin Mathews and Torin Thatcher and was directed by the man who had helmed 7th VOYAGE, it had a similar "rescue the Princess" plot and approximated several of the earlier film's creature designs -- most brazenly in the case of a Harlequin doll that enlarged into a two-eyed variation of Harryhausen's famed Cyclops.
-The two films also shared a Genie, though JACK's Irish imp (Don Beddoe) was easier to tolerate than Baronni (Richard Eyer), the whiny, freckle-faced kid in a turban conjured up by Harryhausen and Schneer.
-Apparently, Schneer and Harryhausen had no problem with the film's similarities to their work; in a way they were honored by the tribute.
+The two films also shared a Genie, though JACK's Irish imp (Don Beddoe) was somewhat easier to tolerate than Baronni (Richard Eyer), the whiny, freckle-faced kid in a turban conjured up by Harryhausen and Schneer.
+It should be mentioned that Schneer and Harryhausen had no problem with the film's similarities to their work; in a way they were honored by the tribute.
 In fact, one of JACK's ideas, involving the teeth of a stone dragon turning into automaton warriors on a skeleton-strewn bridge, subsequently informed a classic scene in their next film JASON AND THE ARGONAUTS (1963), wherein the teeth of the Hydra are shown being thrown to the ground and giving rise to an army of animated skeletons.

 It may sound like sacrilege, but in terms of its plot, imagination, and extravagant Technicolor palette, JACK THE GIANT KILLER outperforms most of Harryhausen's films in terms of uncompromised entertainment value.
 The "Fantascope" stop motion creatures -- designed by Wah Chang and Gene Warren's Projects Unlimited, animated by Jim Danforth and David Pal (George's son) -- may be sculpted with less vision and articulated with less imagination than Harryhausen's creatures (which they resemble in a rough draft sense), but they are presented with impressive menace and, impressively, were put before the camera with a fraction of the Dynamation Master's prep time.